-Listening to stories of trauma and loss caused by conflict and natural disaster - such as those of women living in Pakistan-controlled Kashmir - is what many journalists must do to find and report the truth.
+Listening to stories of trauma and loss - such as those of women living in Pakistan-controlled Kashmir - is what many journalists must do to find and report the truth.
 The way in which we listen while setting aside preconceived notions of how victims ‘should’ behave is critical

 It was a chilly winter morning in November 2015.
 I was sitting among 18 other women in Athmuqam, the capital of Neelum district in Pakistan-administered Kashmir.
 Each woman had a story to tell.
 Stories of loss - of loved ones, of homes, of livelihood.
 As a writer working with oral histories, I had gone there to document these stories, to understand the everyday experiences of living through violence beyond statist narratives and dry statistics.

 Athmuqam is one of the many towns and villages sandwiched in between Indian and Pakistani army posts in Kashmir.
 It is estimated that there are close to 285 villages along the Line of Control (LoC) in Pakistan-administered Kashmir alone.
 Heavy artillery barrages and shelling across the LoC - which divides the two parts of Jammu & Kashmir, both of which continue to be claimed by India and Pakistan – has led to the bombardment of many of these towns and villages since the 1990s, barring temporary lulls brought by ceasefires.

 During the 1990s, “there was fear everywhere,” one of the women told me.
 “The firing could begin at any time…where you are sitting, a mortar once landed there too.
 If we were alive at one moment, we didn’t know if we would be alive 10 minutes later.”

 Memories, especially those of violence or trauma, often emerge in fragments, in utterances, in pauses, in sighs and in silences.
 How does one translate that onto paper?